mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ### Electronics enclosure

-I decided to make a clear electronics box enclosure, so everything would be kept safe and I could add some cool LEDs... well... for fun.
-The basic principle for building my electronic enclosure can be found [here](https://makezine.com/projects/tape-hinge-acrylic-box-construction/).
+I decided to make a clear electronics box enclosure, so everything would be kept safe and because I like visually inspecting the wiring without unassembling everything.
+The basic principle for building my electronic enclosure can be found [here](https://makezine.com/projects/tape-hinge-acrylic-box-construction/).I used a CNC router cut out the acrylic case and mark the joints.
+I then routed some venting and dados so I could slide on the top.
+Finally, everything (except the sliding top) was glued with [CA glue](https://www.amazon.com/CA-glue/s?k=CA+glue).